 To write your own provider, you can either subclass from ome.security.auth.ConfigurablePasswordProvider as the providers above do, or write your own implementation from scratch.
-You will need to define your object and optionally your new chained password providers in a Spring XML file matching the pattern ome/services/db-\.xml.
+You will need to define your object in a Spring XML file matching the pattern ome/services/db-\.xml.
 See Extending OMERO.server more for information.